peroks/model/README.md

     $geo = GeoPoint:create()->validate( true ); // Throws ModelExeption.
     $geo = GeoPoint:create( [ latitude => 70.6646625 ] )->validate( true ); // Throws ModelExeption.

-Models are not validated on creation, only when the `validate()` method is called.
+Models are not validated on creation, only when `Model::validate()` is called.

 ### Getting the model data